| |

 Drive Around Lake Waramaug

-The drive around Lake Waramaug is one of the most beautiful in Connecticut.
-The road winds along the shoreline with sweeping views of the lake and the colorful hills beyond.
+The drive around Lake Waramaug is one of the most beautiful in CT.
+The road winds along the shoreline with sweeping views of the lake in between some just as impressive to look at lake houses!
+Go slow and take it in.

 Laurel Ridge Road in Litchfield